pivotal-mea-pa/qnb-workshop/pasw-workshop/labs/push-microservice.en.md

      ========== Publish: 1 succeeded, 0 failed, 0 skipped ==========
      ```

-1. In the output window, note the location of the newly created artifact `C:/tmp/Steeltoe-CloudFoundry-Template1/bin/Release/Publish`.
+1. In the output window, note the location of the newly created artifact.
+Yours will be a little different, but in the above example it's `C:/tmp/Steeltoe-CloudFoundry-Template1/bin/Release/Publish`.
 This folder has the compiled DLL, runtime dependencies, and the PAS manifest.
 Thats your artifact!

 ## Log in to PAS